 This table has it all!
 A fantastic live edge slab top, turquoise inlay, and a custom bent-steel double helix base.
 The interplay between the dark burl wood and the brushed metal base is a delight for the senses, and the turquoise inlay adds just the right touch of "eye candy" to make this a complete delight.

-A "river" of walnut joins these two pieces of live edge Chinese Tallow to create an organic top to this kitchen island.
-The client reports that every guest to their home freezes in their tracks and says "wow!" upon first seeing this piece.
+We made a "river" of walnut to join these two pieces local Houston Chinese Tallow, and the result is this organic kitchen island.
+Guests to the clients home are drawn to it, and exclaim "wow!" upon first seeing this piece.
 We finished the piece with all natural oil and wax, and used no VOC paint for the base.
-The color was custom matched to a favorite picture frame that also resides in the kitchen.
-All drawer boxes were made of solid maple with dovetail joinery to assure this piece will last a lifetime.
+We custom matched the base color to a favorite picture frame that also resides in the kitchen, and made all the drawers with dovetail joints.

 Live Oak is one of the most beautiful shade trees in the southern United States, but is rarely used in furniture production.
 Too bad, because it is both beautiful and extremely durable.
-This particular piece is slightly spalted along the edges, which adds even greater depth to its character.
+This particular piece came from a tree that grew right here in Houston, and is slightly spalted along the edges, which adds even greater depth to its character.
 Custom hand made metal legs provide support.